 If you are only in port for 1 day and wish to see the tunnels, doing a city tour will be a very tight squeeze in the schedule.

 Vung Tau City is a much-loved local beach city 45 km (30 miles) from Phu My Port.
-This destination is another choice for you on arriving in Phu My Port (if you don’t fancy Ho Chi Minh city).
-Going to Vung Tau will mean taking the opposite route from the one to Ho Chi Minh city.
+This destination is another choice for you on arriving in Phu My Port (if you don’t fancy Ho Chi Minh City).
+Going to Vung Tau will mean taking the opposite route to Ho Chi Minh City.